-The sacred Temple of Tooth is a world-renowned place of worship where the left canine tooth of the Lord Buddha is placed.
-This holy place, which is venerated by local and foreign devotees every day, was named as a world heritage in 1988 by UNESCO.
+The Temple of the Sacred Tooth Relic is a world-renowned place of worship.
+It houses the left canine tooth of Lord Gauthama Buddha.
+This holy place, which is visited by thousands of local & foreign devotees and tourists every day, was named as a world heritage site in year 1988 by UNESCO.

-The Temple of Tooth at the final location of the Sacred Kandy is Tooth (Left Canine) of the Buddha, which was brought to Sri Lanka during the reign of King KirtisriMegahavanna (301-328) by Prince Danta and Princess Hemamala from the kingdom of Kalinga, India.
-It became the paladium of the Sri Lankan Kings and was preciously guarded in a special Shrine built within the precincts of the royal palace, wherever the capital was located.
+The Temple of the Sacred Tooth Relic in Kandy is the final location of the Sacred Tooth Relic of Lord Buddha, which was brought to Sri Lanka during the reign of King KirtisriMegahavanna (301-328) by Prince Danta and Princess Hemamala from the kingdom of Kalinga, India.
+It has played a major role in Sri Lankan politics as it was believed that whoever who has the custody would govern the country hence Kings preciously guarded the Tooth Relic in a special Shrine built within the precincts of the royal palace, wherever the capital was located.
 The ruins of such edifices remain in ancient capitals of Anuradhapura, Polonnaruwa, Dambabeniya, Yapahuwa, Kurunegala, Kotte and Gampola, while at Kandy, the last capital, the Sacred Tooth Relic Temple continues to be the greatest Shrine that receives the utmost veneration of the Buddhist world.